Reflection

 - Most, if not all, things related to reflection, i.e. stuff found in the

-std::metanamespace, isconsteval- this means they must be known at compile time; this stands in contrast withconstexpr, which allows a function to be used both at runtime and at compile time.
-The two can be easily mixed up here, as in some cases values of some arguments may only be known at runtime (which they can’t be required to, withconsteval), or some values will have to have be established strictly at compile time.
-C++26 also standardized the concept of “poisoning” statements to becomeconsteval(those involving expressions known as immediate-escalating expressions).
-I don’t fully understand the nature of some of the errors I have encountered along the way, but resolving them involved a slight bit of refactoring and thinking about when each piece of information is available or needed exactly. - The pain points stemming from the aforementioned distinction become especially prevalent when constructing wordy operations on reflected types, as, for a reason that is unknown to me, you can’t explicitly require function arguments to be
+std::metanamespace, isconsteval.constevalis a qualifier primarily used to mark functions and means that its result must be known at compile time; this stands in contrast withconstexpr, which allows a function to be used both at runtime and at compile time.
+The two can be easily mixed up here, as in some cases values of some arguments may only be known at runtime (which they can’t be required to withconsteval), or some values may unexpectedly be required to be calculated strictly at compile time.
+C++26 also standardized the concept of “poisoning” statements involving function calls to also becomeconsteval(such expressions are known as immediate-escalating expressions).
+I don’t fully understand the nature of some of the errors related toconstevalthat I have encountered along the way, but resolving them involved a slight bit of refactoring and thinking about when each piece of information is available or needed exactly.
+At worst, mess around with addingconsteval/constexprhere and there. - The pain points arising from the aforementioned distinction become especially prominent when constructing wordy operations on reflected types.
+For a reason that is unknown to me, you can’t explicitly require function arguments to be

 [:x:], which the compiler will then substitute for the construct being referred to. - While

-vectors ofstd::metaaren’t themselvesconsteval, their contents need to be known at compile time in order to be able to generate code.
-For this purpose, another proposal introduced a mechanism ofdefine_static_array, which, when passed such a compile-time vector, creates an actual array that then can be iterated over using a new language syntax,template for.
+vectors ofstd::metaaren’t themselvesconsteval, their contents need to be known at compile time in order to be able to generate code based on the information from reflection.
+For this purpose, another proposal introduced a mechanism ofdefine_static_array, which, when passed such a quasi-compile-time vector, creates a proper array that then can be iterated over using a new language syntax construct,template for.
 It intuitively works like a regularforloop, except it generates the body of the loop for each instance of thestd::metastructure being iterated over (and only permits the container interation syntax). - Some of the

-std::metaquery methods also allow specifying the access context in which the query should take place, meaning that one can limit the retrieved list of constructs to only those accessible from the call site (e.g. onlypublicones if invoked from outside of a structure/class/method definition), or all of them.
-Those are outlined in the proposal. - The proposal in general is written in a half-referential, half-insightful manner, so there is no reason to be afraid of any serious language legalese in there.
-Go and read it yourself.
+std::metaquery methods also allow specifying the access context in which the query should take place, meaning that one can limit the retrieved list of constructs to include only those accessible from the call site (e.g. onlypublicones if invoked from outside of a structure/class/method definition), or all of them.
+Those are outlined in the proposal. - P2996 is, in general, written in a half-referential, half-insightful manner, without any serious language legalese.
+I highly recommend going ahead and reading it yourself.

 Sounds exactly like my use case.

 (Notabene: One major caveat that was explicitly not addressed in the original proposal is reflection of constructors and destructors.
-There’s more “magic” involved here than with regular methods, so its authors have decided to work on resolving their remaining issues in scope of another proposal - meaning, most likely, C++29 at the earliest.)
+There’s more “magic” involved with them than with regular methods, so the authors of the proposal have decided to work on resolving their remaining issues in scope of a future one - meaning, support for their reflection is coming, most likely, in C++29 at the earliest.)

-(Another notabene: If you get decide to use the trunk before GCC 16 is properly released and encounter linking errors to the tune of <insert_math_func_name_here>@GLIBC<version> being undefined, liberally sprinkle -lm in linking arguments for your project and dependencies.
-Do make sure that -lstdc++ is added too and that the exact right collection of tools is used for compilation and linking - making sure that this is correct for C++ tools outside of /usr can be a bit of a pain.)
+(Another notabene: If you decide to use the trunk before GCC 16 is properly released and encounter linking errors to the tune of <insert_math_func_name_here>@GLIBC<version> being undefined, liberally sprinkle -lm in the linking arguments of your project and its dependencies.
+Do make sure that -lstdc++ is added there too and that the exact right collection of tools is used for compilation and linking - ensuring that the correct binaries of C++ tools outside of /usr are invoked can be a bit of a pain.)

 A small snippet of the method I cooked up to perform the bindings follows.
 It uses sol2/sol3 for the purpose of interfacing with the Lua interpreter itself.